 A contrast ratio of 3 or higher (WCAG Level AA for large scale text) for shirt and text colors passes as okay, assuming that the font sizes used on shirts are larger than 18pt or 14pt bold.
 The calculated ratio is shown in a tooltip, when you move your mouse over the indicator icon next to the shirt color name.
 Values range from1 to 21, the higher the better the contrast.

-If you find this tool helpful share it with your shirt-creating friends and don't forget to check out my stores on Redbubble and Zazzle to see if you find a nice shirt or other product for yourself or someone you love.
+If you find this tool helpful share it with your shirt-creating friends and don't forget to check out my products on Amazon.com, Redbubble and Zazzle to see if you find a nice shirt or other product for yourself or someone you love.

 Happy shirt creation!